cpulvermacher/lgtm/README.md

 - Review content remains in chat history, so you can ask follow-up questions to Copilot (without `@lgtm`).

 ## Limitations
-- Due to a small 4000 token context window, LGTM may lack some information on how your changes work together.
+- LGTM may lack some information on how your changes work together.
 At the moment, most comments will point out local bugs or typos rather than architecture-level comments looking at how multiple files work together.
 - Since this project is still work in progress, quality of comments may be mixed.
 This should improve in future versions.
 - For now, only Copilot's language model can be used via the `vscode.lm` API.